Make A Booking Call Now

 • If your record was lost or destroyed, did you take reasonable precautions to prevent losing the record, and was it impossible to get a substitute record?

-This is a sort of charge regularly heard in the Magistrates’ Court.
+This is a charge regularly heard in the Magistrates’ Court.

 Other Important Resources